fjwright/Run-REDUCE-0/docs/UserGuide.md

 that turning Redfront mode on or off does not take effect until REDUCE is (re-)started, and turning other modes on or off does not fully take effect until the next input prompt.

+### Use Tabbed Display

+Selecting this checkbox causes Run-REDUCE to start using tabbed display with the current REDUCE panel displayed under the first tab.
+Deselecting this checkbox causes Run-REDUCE to stop using tabbed display; it preserves the REDUCE panel in the currently selected tab but discards the content of all other tabs.

+Tabbed display allows multiple independent invocations of the same or different versions of REDUCE to be run simultaneously.
+Clicking on the rightmost tab labelled `+` adds a new tab immediately to the left of the `+` tab.
+Clicking on the `X` icon at the right of any tab title removes that tab and the REDUCE panel it contains.
+When there is only one tab, removing it disables tabbed display but preserves the REDUCE panel that the tab contained.

+All REDUCE and I/O display options apply to every tab.

+### Add Another Tab

+This adds a new tab to a tabbed display, just like the `+` tab.
+When tabbed display is disabled, this menu item enables tabbed display and adds a **second** tab, as it would if tabbed display were already enabled.
+Hence this menu item is always enabled.

+### Remove Selected Tab

+This removes the selected tab and the REDUCE panel it contains, just like the `X` icon.
+When there is only one tab, this menu item disables tabbed display but preserves the REDUCE panel that the tab contained.
+This menu item is disabled unless tabbed display is enabled.

 ## The Help Menu